Did Abraham see his son Ishmael again, after he had sent him away?

 Abraham’s seed is described in 1 Chronicles 1: 28-34.
 The opening sentence mentions Ishmael and Isaac as Abraham’s sons, without naming their mothers.
-In verse 32, Keturah, Abraham’s concubine mentioned by name, followed by her sons.
+In verse 32, Keturah, Abraham’s concubine is mentioned by name, followed by her sons.
 No other concubines or sons of Abraham are specified, either here or elsewhere in the Scriptures.

 By comparison, the progeny of another important person in the history of Israel is described in 1 Chronicles 3: 1-9.
-After listing many sons the last verse clearly states that David still had more sons of concubines.
-Therefore the plural reference “concubines” in Genesis 25 must refer to Hagar and Keturah.
+After listing many sons, the last verse clearly states that David still had more sons of concubines.
+Therefore, the plural reference “concubines” in Genesis 25 must refer to Hagar and Keturah.
 That means that shortly before his death Abraham had an encounter with Ishmael.
 Had he sent his son away empty-handed in the past, now he showered Ishmael with gifts.

 Abraham dearly loved his firstborn son, and never wanted to send him away.
 How much his heart must have been longing to see him again after the death of Sarah.

 Although no story in the Bible mentions their reunion after the expulsion, it is likely that they renewed their relationship after the death of Sara.